pkardas/notes/books/ddia.md

 - batch processing (offline systems) - system takes a large amount of input data, runs a job to process it and produces some output data.
 Batch jobs are often scheduled to run periodically.
 The primary performance measure is throughput.
 - stream processing systems (near-real-time systems) - something between online and offline systems.
-A stream processor consumes inputs and produces outputs (rather than responding to requests).
+A stream processor consumes inputs and produces outputs (rather than responding to request).

 Simple Batch Processing can be performed in UNIX via awk, grep and other command line tools (using a chain of commands).